Friday, May 17, 2024

 From:

-Next, you may need to set how carriage returns are handled--different for Windows OS vs. Linux....details here.
+Next, set how carriage returns are handled for your OS--different for Windows OS vs. Linux....details here.

-Finally: at a minimum for each dev PC I set the features here; kitchen sink details are here.
+Finally: consider setting the rest of the default features described here; kitchen sink details are here.

 ========GET THE URL OF THE NEW REPO==========